Deleting a Worker Node

 Node pools with a "Needs attention" status

-When deleting worker nodes from clusters you've created with Container Engine for Kubernetes, you can use the Cordon and drain options to specify when and how worker nodes are terminated:
+When deleting worker nodes from clusters you've created with Kubernetes Engine, you can use the following Cordon and drain options to specify when and how worker nodes are terminated:

 - Eviction grace period (mins): The length of time to allow to cordon and drain worker nodes before terminating them.
 Either accept the default (60 minutes), or specify an alternative.
 For example, when scaling down a node pool or changing its placement configuration, you might want to allow 30 minutes to cordon worker nodes and drain them of their workloads.
 To terminate worker nodes immediately, without cordoning and draining them, specify 0 minutes.

-- Force terminate after grace period: Whether to terminate worker nodes at the end of the eviction grace period, even if they have not been successfully cordoned and drained.
+- Force terminate after grace period: Whether to terminate worker nodes at the end of the eviction grace period, even if they haven't been successfully cordoned and drained.
 By default, this option is not selected.

-Select this option if you always want worker nodes terminated at the end of the eviction grace period, even if they have not been successfully cordoned and drained.
+Select this option if you always want worker nodes terminated at the end of the eviction grace period, even if they haven't been successfully cordoned and drained.

-De-select this option if you do not want worker nodes that have not been successfully cordoned and drained to be terminated at the end of the eviction grace period.
-Node pools containing worker nodes that could not be terminated within the eviction grace period have the Needs attention status (see Monitoring Clusters).
+De-select this option if you don't want worker nodes that have not been successfully cordoned and drained to be terminated at the end of the eviction grace period.
+Node pools containing worker nodes that couldn't be terminated within the eviction grace period have the Needs attention status.
+See Monitoring Clusters.

 A node pool with the Needs attention status indicates that one or more of the worker nodes in the node pool failed to evict all the pods running on it within the eviction grace period.
 The status of the work request that initiated the termination operation is set to Failed.
 You can view the reason for the failure, including the specific pods that cannot be evicted, in the work request logs (see Viewing Work Requests).
 There are a number of possible reasons why a pod cannot be evicted, including restrictive pod disruption budgets.
 For more information, see Scheduling, Preemption and Eviction in the Kubernetes documentation.

-To resolve a node pool's Needs attention status and terminate affected worker nodes, do either of the following:
+To resolve a node pool's Needs attention status and terminate affected worker nodes, do either of the following actions:

 - Re-issue the original command and select the Force terminate after grace period option.
 Nodes are terminated at the end of the eviction grace period, even if they have not been successfully cordoned and drained.